google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 For info, checkout the small [Pull Request] that fixes Web Audio playback due to these autoplay policy changes for [https://airhorner.com].

-By default, the Web Audio API is not currently affected by the autoplay policy.
-To enable the autoplay policy for Web Audio, launch Chrome with the following
-[internal switch]: `chrome.exe --disable-features=AutoplayIgnoreWebAudio`.

 Note: Web Audio FAQs can be found [here].